Kamal-Eldin/UNICEF-Giga_Sudan/README.md

 The detection models would be evaluated mainly using the <span style="color:red;">***mean average precision (mAP)***</span> metric for the detection masks.
 ## THE DATA
 For this project, Giga's team obtained a dataset of 6557 RGB satellite images of size 256 x 256 for Southern Sudan, which is their current ROI.
+The satellite tiles were at a zoom level 18 (0.6 m spatial resolution) for each training sample location.
+The imagery were collected from MAXAR’s imagery archive under NextView license.
+The imagery which were collected from Worldview3 sensor were composited with R, G, and B bands using natural composite method.
 Examples of the provided imagery:

 <p align="center">
     <img src= './school_examples/11101303.png' width= 250>
     <img src= './school_examples/11101312.png' width= 250>